yanghuafang/map-pose-former/docs/OPEN_ITEMS.md

 ## Rough edges

+- **`nn.MultiheadAttention` blocks two of M4's three stages.** It holds 49% of
+  the student's parameters and neither pruning nor quantization can reach them.
+  Heads cannot be pruned because the module requires its internal projection width to equal `embed_dim`, and dropping a head makes the two differ.
+Its weights cannot be quantized because the input projection is a raw parameter rather than a child module, and the output projection is a `Linear` subclass whose `.weight` the parent reads directly, so wrapping it breaks the forward.
-- **Attention heads cannot be pruned**, because `SelfBlock`, `CrossBlock` and `AttentionPool` use `nn.MultiheadAttention`, which requires its internal projection width to equal `embed_dim`.
-Dropping a head makes the two differ and the module cannot express it, so structured pruning reaches the feed-forwards only — 46% of the student's parameters.
-Replacing it with an explicit `scaled_dot_product_attention` would allow head pruning *and* stop materialising the attention matrix, which is wanted below for its own sake.
+  So structured pruning reaches the feed-forwards only, and INT8 shrinks the weights by a third rather than three quarters.
+Replacing it with an explicit `scaled_dot_product_attention` would unblock both *and* stop materialising the attention matrix, which is wanted below for its own sake.
+This is now the single highest-value change in the file.
 - **Pruning scores by weight magnitude**, which ignores what the activations do.
 A Taylor or activation-aware criterion is the obvious next thing to try, and the prune/fine-tune/re-measure cycle is what would say whether it pays.